jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours_and_minutes.rst

 how to measure sleep duration: test_duration_w_hours_and_minutes
 #############################################################################

-In this chapter, I take a look at building a program that returns the duration between a given sleep and wake time.
+This is part 2 of 5 where the challenge is to create a :ref:`function<functions>` that calculates the difference between 2 given timestamps

 ----